bear-rsg/4m-association/content/articles/content/Conference-Registration-4M2016.md

 Late payers for non-members: **£587**

 Those who are not 4M or I2M2 members are not eligible for the 4M or I2M2 discount.
 Check the following link for information on 4M membership.
-[Joining 4M](/4m-association/join4m)
+[Joining 4M](/join4m)

 The conference fees (in GBP) include printed proceedings, lunches, refreshments, and conference dinner.

 ................................................................................................
 title:   One Day Conference Fee
-date: 2021-03-31

 One day conference fee: **£217**